Course Title: Food Manufacturing Animal Products

 Course Description

-This course focuses on the production of animal food products including milk, meat and eggs.
+This course focuses on the production of animal food products with a major focus on milk and meat.
 The approach used in this course will be to examine the supply chain from on-farm production to consumer.
 You will learn about the major stages in a representative range of manufacturing process, and learn about a range of products made from different animal products.

 Objectives/Learning Outcomes/Capability Development